 4. It promotes a healthier lifestyle

 Babies love to cuddle and while it’s always nice to take a time out and spend time cuddling in bed or on the lounge, babywearing allows you to get out of the house.
-You can hike, walk – you can even do squats if you want to, all the while enjoying your baby’s sweet cuddles.
+You can hike, walk – you can even do squats if you want to – all while enjoying your baby’s sweet cuddles.

 5. It promotes closeness and security